DirkStober/PINtool/README.md

-# Pintool I used to analyze memory accesses of potential NDP workloads
+# Pintool I build for my Master Thesis
 Tracks memory accesses to dynamic memory and simulates TLBs and data locality for a potenetial NDP setup.